 These economic characteristics have encouraged and influenced policy makers to recognise the importance of venture capital activity and consequently innovation and venture capital are at the centre of Ireland's economic policy.
-This is evidenced by funding initiatives from Enterprise Ireland at the seed stage and in the growth capital space and by the establishment of a later stage expansion fund by the NPRF (National Pension Reserve Fund).
+This is evidenced by funding initiatives from Enterprise Ireland at the seed stage and in the growth capital space and by the establishment of a later stage expansion funds by ISIF (Irish Strategic Investment Fund).
 In 2013 Government has committed, through Enterprise Ireland, up to €175m as a cornerstone investor to venture capital funds under the Seed & Venture Capital Scheme 2013-2018.
-In recent weeks the ISIF (Ireland Strategic Investment Fund), formerly the NPRF, unveiled its plans to invest a €6.8bn Fund in Ireland and indicated that venture capital has a central role to play in growing the Irish economy.